Elevation: 1,620 m/5,310 ft

-Despite the village’s status of being a world-class resort, it has never lost it’s feeling of authenticity.
-Many well-preserved chalets line the streets, providing visitors with the true charm of a typical Swiss mountain village.
+Despite the village’s status of being a world-class resort, it has never lost its feeling of authenticity.
+Explore the well-preserved chalets that line the streets with a Zermatt, Switzerland vacation guide in-hand to enjoy the true charm of a typical Swiss mountain village.
 Enjoy plenty of shopping and fine dining in what remain to be old half-timbered houses.
 The ability to ski year round transforms Zermatt into a true skier’s paradise.
 Whether visitors decide to ski or not, they are invited to visit mountain top chalet restaurants with gondolas and cable cars.
 These ideal après-ski restaurant locations make for an unforgettable meal with spectacular panoramic views.

 The Matterhorn’s glacier paradise is Europe’s highest lying ski region, making skiing possible year round.
-In addition to skiing, the hiking trails stretch well over 400 km/250 mi with various levels of difficulty.
+This Zermatt, Switzerland vacation guide delves into the numerous activities this Swiss city has to offer in addition to skiing--such as the hiking trails that stretch well over 400 km/250 mi with various levels of difficulty.
 The varying terrain paths either lead hikers through a simple exploration of Matter Valley or to surrounding peaks including the Matterhorn and Mt.
 Gornergrat.

 A cogwheel railway operates between Zermatt and the classic Mt.
 Gornergrat at 3883 m/12,700 ft in elevation for best views of the Matterhorn.
 Embark on this once in a lifetime opportunity to witness summits of Swiss, Italian, and French Alps all in one panoramic view.

 Travel Zermatt with our Zermatt, Switzerland vacation guide, and have a pleasant journey in the south of Switzerland.